DoctorKhan/The-Human-Experiment-Book/src/95_archive/080_investigator_roundtable_the_dual_morality_soul_and_state.md

-# Investigator Roundtable: The Dual Morality — Soul and State
+# Chapter 64: Investigator Roundtable: The Dual Morality — Soul and State

 The war-room hums with old fluorescents.
 The research team sits around a scarred table, case files spread like maps.
 On the wall, two columns: Soul vs State.
 The debate we’ve been avoiding finally demands a clean frame.